Covid-19 - what our travel insurance covers

 Despite years of political uncertainty and terrorist attacks (as recently as 2017) in the south and east of the country, as well as Ankara and Istanbul, millions of Brits continue to flock to Turkey every year.

-In 2018, Brits made 2.3million visits to the country, most of which are trouble free, according the Foreign and Commonwealth Office (FCO).
+In 2018, Brits made 2.3million visits to the country, most of which are trouble free, according the Foreign, Commonwealth and Development Office (FCDO).

 There is, at the time of writing (March 2019) advice against travel to areas within a 10km border with Syria.
-The FCO also advises against all but essential travel to:
+The FCDO also advises against all but essential travel to:

 - All other areas of Sirnak, Mardin, Kilis (including Kilis city) and Hatay provinces